CCL17: Function

 Cytokines, like CCL17, help cells communicate with one another, and stimulate cell movement.
 Chemokines are a type of cytokine that attract white blood cells to sites of inflammation or disease.
 CCL17 as well as its partner chemokine CCL22 induce chemotaxis in T-helper cells.
 They do this by binding to CCR4, a chemokine receptor expressed on type 2 helper T cells, cutaneous lymphocyte skin-localizing T cells, and regulatory T cells.
 CCR4 is also expressed by T cells involved in adult T-cell leukemia/lymphoma and cutaneous T cell lymphomas, making its ligands (namely CCL17) an attractive target for novel therapies as described below.
 CCL17 is one of the few chemokines that are not stored in the body, except in the thymus; these chemokines are made when needed by dendritic cells, macrophages, and monocytes.
 CCL17 is expressed constitutively in the thymus, but only transiently in phytohemagglutinin-stimulated peripheral blood mononuclear cells.
 CCL17 can also be detected in other tissues such as the colon, small intestine, and lung.
 Granulocyte-macrophage colony-stimulating factor (GM-CSF) upregulates CCL17 production in monocytes and macrophages.
 Dendritic cells will produce large quantities of CCL17 when stimulated with IL-4 or TSLP.

 CCL17 was the first CC chemokine identified that interacted with T cells with high affinity.
 CCL17 was also found to interact with monocytes, but with less affinity.
 It does not interact with granulocytes.
 It acts as a powerful chemoattractant to T-helper cells and T-regulatory cells because both can express CCR4.

 Cancer

+Classic Hodgkin lymphoma

+CCL17 was found to be highly expressed by the tumor cells of classic Hodgkin lymphoma.
+It can be detected by immunohistochemistry in >90% of cases in a diagnostic setting and is highly specific within B cell derived cancers.
+CCL17 is mainly responsible for the presence of large amounts of T-helper and T-regulatory cells in the tumor microenvironment, which is considered a hallmark of Hodgkin lymphoma.
+Levels of CCL17 in serum are ~400 times higher in Hodgkin lymphoma patients than in healthy controls and are strongly associated with tumor volume, disease stage, and response to therapy.
+Its levels are increasing already several years prior to symptoms and diagnosis in many Hodgkin lymphoma patients.

+Solid cancers

 This chemokine is very important in the human body’s response to cancers.
 While it sometimes allows cancer to invade more rapidly, it more often helps the human body fight cancer.
 Some cancers that form tumors, such as breast cancer, produce CCL17 which draws T regulatory cells into the area, enhancing the cancer’s ability to invade.
 On the other hand, CCL17 will also activate tumor-infiltrating lymphocytes tumors.
 For many cancers, the more CCL17 in the area, the better the prognosis is for cancer survival or recovery.